 - Provide consistent positive reinforcement.
 Usually, the most effective reinforcement is social praise.
-After each correct response, the teacher should praise the student.
+After each correct response, the student hears encouraging responses in the program.
 Many teachers avoid the use of the word no, preferring to stay on a positive tone throughout the program.
 If no is used to indicate an incorrect response, the teacher should be certain it is done unemotionally.
 Too much attention for making an error may inadvertently reinforce the student's incorrect responses. - When teaching a student to independently perform an activity, the teacher should use least-to-most prompting: (a) Permit the student to respond without assistance. (b) Give the student a verbal cue. (c) Give the student a demonstration cue (model the desired response). (d) Physically assist the student.

-• Once the student has become familiar with the materials, he or she should be encouraged to work independently.
+Once the student has become familiar with the activities, he or she should be encouraged to work independently.
 The teacher assists by listening to the student read, providing positive feedback and correction, and reviewing answers.